Classification and statistics of cut and project sets: The Rogers inequality on moments

 }

 {\em Case 3: $\mu$ is affine.} The affine case can be reduced to the linear case.
 Note that the definition of the annihilator $\mathrm{Ann}(v_1, \ldots, v_p)$ in the affine case is such that it does not change under the diagonal action of the group of translations, and that the group of translations in $H$ is the full group $\R^n$, so that $x_1, \ldots, x_p$ can be moved so that $x_p=0$.
 Moreover, by Proposition \ref{prop: origin in window}, we can assume that $0 \in W$.
-We leave the details to the diligent reader. \combarak{I checked this in my head but did not write it down.
-Please see that you agree, and if it makes sense, tell me what details to add.} \end{proof}
+We leave the details to the diligent reader. \end{proof}

 Let \eq{eq: def Erest}{ \E^{\mathrm{rest}} \df \E \sm \E^{\mathrm{main}}, \ \ \ \tau_{\mathrm{rest}} \df \sum_{\ee \in \E^{\mathrm{rest}}} \tau_\ee.} The preceding discussion gives a description of the measures $\tau_\ee$ with $\ee \in \E^{\mathrm{rest}}.$ \begin{cor}\name{cor: for small p} Under the conditions of Lemma \ref{lem: for small p}, any measure $\tau_\ee, \, \ee \in \E^{\mathrm{rest}}$, is Lebesgue measure on a proper subspace of $\R^{dp}$. \end{cor}